Home Page

 Welcome to the PS 255 School Counseling Page

-I am Ms. Silecchia-Abel, your School Counselor at P.S.
-255.
+I am Ms. Silecchia-Abel, School Counselor.

 My primary role here at school is to assist students in developing skills to succeed academically, socially, and emotionally.
 I assist students in developing these skills now, so that they may utilize and expand on them throughout life to be healthy productive community members.

-As a School Counselor, I help students learn to develop effective collaboration and cooperation skills, to practice perseverance, to develop time management and study skills, and to learn self-motivation and self-direction habits.
+As a school counselor, I help students learn to develop effective collaboration and cooperation skills, to practice perseverance, to develop time management and study skills, and to learn self-motivation and self-direction habits.

-Another important role I have here at PS 255 is to guide all 5th grade families through the Middle School Application Process.
+Another important role I have here at P.S.
+255 is to guide all 5th grade families through the Middle School Application Process.
 Please scroll down to the section below titled "Middle School Information" for the most current information, deadline dates, and important links regarding the Middle school Application Process.

 You will find useful resources here for students and families.